MatthewJDavis/matthewjdavis.github.io/_posts/2019-07-20-aws-iam-profile-powershell.md

 -- -
-title: Create AWS IAM instance profile for the cloudwatch agent with PowerShell.
+title: Create AWS IAM instance profile for the CloudWatch agent with PowerShell.
 author: Matthew Davis
 date: 2019-07-20
 toc: false
-excerpt: Use PowerShell to create the required IAM EC2 instance profile for the cloudwatch agent to collect more system level metrics and send them to cloudwatch.
+excerpt: Use PowerShell to create the required IAM EC2 instance profile for the CloudWatch agent to collect more system level metrics and send them to CloudWatch.
 categories:
 - aws
 tags: